-- Surface right (direito de superficie), which is the right to construct or maintain (permanently or temporarily) a building on land owned by another person or entity, or to plant and maintain crops on such land When surface right terminates, the owner of the land becomes the owner of the building incorporated in the land. - Right of use (usufruto) is the right to, temporarily, take profits and the right to use and manage a property whose title belongs to another entity.
-Such right terminates with the death of the beneficiary or within 30 years in the case of a company.
+- Surface right (direito de superficie): is the right to construct or maintain (permanently or temporarily) a building on land owned by another person or entity, or to plant and maintain crops on such land.
+When surface rights terminate, the owner of the land becomes the owner of the building incorporated in the land. - Right of use (usufruto): is the right to use, temporarily, the profits and the right to use and manage a property which title belongs to another entity.
+Such a right terminates with the death of the beneficiary or within 30 years in the case of a company.

-A property can be owned by one or more persons (common property) and it is also possible to divide buildings into segments or independent units, which in Portugal is called "horizontal property".
+A property can be owned by one or more persons (common property) and it is also possible to divide buildings into segments or independent units, which in Portugal is called horizontal property.